Silloth Green Story Telling Chair

 - Clive Firth

 Siting the Chair in the Community Garden

 The chair was exceptionally heavy when the different parts were put together and, therefore, extremely difficult to move.
-The Council’s Maintenance Team stepped in to help, and moved the Chair to Silloth Green, setting it in place with special fittings (supplied by JJ Johnston) in time for the official of the Community Garden.
+The Council’s Maintenance Team stepped in to help and moved the Chair to Silloth Green, setting it in place with special fittings (supplied by J. Johnston) in time for the official opening of the Community Garden.
 Some of the finishing was carried out by Jean Hill after the chair was sited in the garden.

-Immediately after the official opening of the garden, Tim Barker took on the role of Story Teller, sitting on the Silloth Story telling Chair to read some stories and tell some tales to the gathered youngsters.
+Immediately after the official opening of the garden, Tim Barker took on the role of Story Teller, sitting on the Story Telling Chair to read some stories and tell some tales to the gathered youngsters.

 Carving work continued in situ for several weeks.

 The chair was brought back into the Woodcarver’s workshop at the end of 2014 to weatherproof it with OSMO Oil, with Jean Hill finishing most of this work.

 After the oiling and weatherproofing was completed, the chair was transported back to the Community Garden by the Council’s maintenance team and sited once more .

 Youngsters on the Chair

 Since the Story Telling Chair was placed in the Community Garden, many local and visiting children have been photographed sitting on Neptune’s knee.